soedinglab/spacepharer/README.md

      --fmt                    output format for predictmatch.
 (0: short (only matches); 1: long (matches and hits); 2: long with nucleotide alignment)

-### Downlading phage genomes:

-This module will download all available phage genomes from NCBI GenBank ftp site, and create target SetDB in the provided path, and ```--reverse-setDB``` to additionaly create control target setDB with the name targetSetDB_rev in the same path.

-      spacepharer downloadgenome pathto/data/phagegenome.txt targetGenomeFolder targetSetDB tmpFolder

 ### Creating setDB: